 - Collaborative leaders who aspire to develop practical, hands-on leadership capacities and skills that will enhance their personal effectiveness, and that of their organization, in addressing challenges and opportunities in today’s increasingly complex health, health care and health system.

-Our faculty are selected for their expertise and their understanding of how to create change built through lived experiences of creating systemic change conceptually and practically.
+Our faculty are selected for their expertise and their understanding of how to create change built through their experiences of creating systemic change conceptually and practically.
 Their work is rooted in the need to dismantle the racism that is embedded in the health care system.
-You will be learning with and from people who have the experiences of building and holding coalitions, envisioning powerful futures, and addressing key stakeholder and/or organizational resistance.
 The faculty come from diverse backgrounds, cultures, and countries of origin.
-In addition to the assets they bring, they are selected to teach in MICHL because they also bring with them the desire to co-create the best learning experiences for our participants.
+In addition to the assets they bring, they are selected to teach in MICHL because they have the desire to co-create the best learning experiences for our participants.

-Your graduation from the MICHL program is not the end of your MICHL experience.
+Graduation from the MICHL program is not the end of the MICHL experience.
 In alternate years, we offer ongoing learning and networking opportunities designed specifically to inform and renew both the skills and the spirit of leading and leadership.

 For more information, contact Sharon Bueno Washington at [email protected].